Compendium of Best Urban Forest Management Practices

 Compendium of Best Urban Forest Management Practices →

-According to the Canadian Urban Forest Strategy, most people envision endless expanses of closed canopies of mature trees when they think of a forest; but what comes to mind when we think of an urban forest?
+What comes to mind when we think of an urban forest?
 Trees in containers on sidewalks?
 Forests in ravines?
 Backyard trees on lot lines?
-In 1974 Jorgensen defined the term urban forestry in 1974 as “a specialized branch of forestry and has in its objectives the cultivation and management of trees for their present and potential contribution to the physiological, sociological and economic well-being of urban society.
-These contributions include the over-all ameliorating effect of trees on their environment, as well as their recreational and general amenity value.
+In 1974 Jorgensen defined the term urban forestry as “a specialized branch of forestry and [it] has in its objectives the cultivation and management of trees for their present and potential contribution to the physiological, sociological and economic well-being of urban society.
+These contributions include the overall ameliorating effect of trees on their environment, as well as their recreational and general amenity value.